-Mr. Johnson is Executive Vice President, Business Development at Oilfield Water Logistics, LLC and a founding Partner of OWL Investments.
+Mr. Johnson is Chief Commercial Officer at Oilfield Water Logistics and a founding Partner of OWL Investments.
 Previously, Mr. Johnson was a co-founder and the first investor in Oilfield Water Lines and was active in the company’s formation and financial structuring.
 Mr. Johnson has an extensive network of relationships in the industry and actively sourced deals for OWL.
 He has several decades of experience in investing in minerals, overrides and working interests in various oil and gas assets.
 Mr. Johnson earned his BS in Finance from Louisiana State University and his MBA from Tulane University.

-Mr. Carr is Vice President of Business Development at Oilfield Water Logistics, LLC.
-Previously, Mr. Carr was Vice President of Lobo Trucking, a portfolio company of Sunland Capital.
+Mr. Carr is Senior Vice President of Business Development at Oilfield Water Logistics.
+Prior to joining Oilfield Water Logistics, Mr. Carr was the Vice President of Lobo Trucking, a portfolio company of Sunland Capital.
 While at Lobo, he was responsible for growing its trucking, water transfer and saltwater disposal well business lines.
 In addition to helping the company becoming the largest fluid services provider in Southeast New Mexico, Mr. Carr assisted in expanding the company’s footprint into West Texas.
 Mr. Carr began his career in the insurance business at McGriff, Seibels and Williams where he served as Assistant Vice President in the Energy and Private Equity Risk Consulting groups.
 Mr. Carr earned his MBA from Rice University and his BBA in Finance from The University of Texas at Austin.